evanshortiss/evanshortiss.github.io/_posts/2018-02-15-ts-on-openshift.markdown

 5. Upon pushing the new image to its registry OpenShift triggered a new Deployment.
     * Each Application has a Deployment Config, or "dc" for short, can be configured to use different deployment strategies and different images.
     * Our Deployment is configured to watch our `ts-example` [Image Stream](https://docs.openshift.com/online/dev_guide/managing_images.html).
 Whenever a new image is pushed to this stream a deployment occurs automatically.
     * By default the Deployment is a "Rolling" type.
-This means OpenShift created a new Pod with a running instance of our application container before shutting down any previosuly running instances.
+This means OpenShift created a new Pod with a running instance of our application container before shutting down any previously running instances.
 Since this was our first deployment we had no previous versions of our application deployed, but if we had then the rolling deployment would have ensured there was no downtime as a result of the deployment - pretty neat, right?
 You can read about Pods and Services [here](https://docs.openshift.com/enterprise/3.0/architecture/core_concepts/pods_and_services.html).
 7. An entry in the Router was created for our project.
     * Router entries provide an ingress point for HTTP requests.
     * When a request is received Router will determine which application, if any, that the request should be routed to.